Patrol-AI/debuggingTest/README.md

 ## Overview

 Welcome to the debugging task!
 The goal of this exercise is to assess your debugging and problem-solving skills by working on a single-page application that retrieves product information from a Shopify store and allows users to update the product titles.
 However, the current implementation has several bugs that need to be fixed.
-This task is part of the application for a role of founding engineer at Patrol AI inc.
+This task is part of the application for a role of full stack engineer at Patrol AI inc.

-### Expected Time
+### Time Limit

-- **Estimated Time:** 30 - 60 minutes.
+- You have **75 minutes** from your start time to complete the task and email your material to apply@patrolapp.ai.

+### External Tools & AI

+- Whilst completing this assessment, you are allowed to use any tools that you would use when coding day to day.
+This includes any and all AI tooling.
+We just ask that you include a list of tools that you use at the top of your submission.

 ## Task Description

 You have been provided with a Remix application designed to fetch products from a Shopify store and display them on a webpage.
 Users should be able to update the titles of these products.
 Unfortunately, there are several issues in the current implementation, and your job is to identify and fix them.
+You must also record a **maximum 5 minute** screen recording describing your debugging process and showing some of the issues that you fixed as part of your submission.

-### Current Issues:
+### APIs :

-1. **State Management Issues:** The application might not correctly handle state updates after form submissions.
-2. **Form Handling Errors:** The form may not correctly capture or submit the necessary data to update the product title.
-3. **Using Depreciated APIs** The calls might be going to endpoints that no longer exist publicly throwing weird errors (potentially 401 or 404), can you replace them with update to date API Calls (GraphQL)
+You will be provided an API key for Shopify services as part of your instruction email.
+Please note the currently broken app uses a deprecated REST api.
+As part of your debugging, you will expected to swap this REST api out for a GraphQL solution since this is the direction that Shopify has moved.

 ### Bonus Objective:
 - **Use Strong Typing:** Refactor the code to use strong typing features of TypeScript wherever applicable.
 This includes defining interfaces or types for API responses, form data, and other key parts of the application.